The day three IBS sufferers changed my life!

 I contacted the three women I had seen, and they were delighted to hear from me.
 One was positively giddy!

 I told each of them that if they were willing, I had developed a process that might help them.
-I gave them priority appointments and within a week all had had their initial consultation updating me on how things were their stories were even more horrifying and touching than the first time I had met them, each and had their first hypnotherapy session with me.
+I gave them priority appointments and within a week all had had their initial consultation.
+When updating me on how things were their stories were even more horrifying and touching than the first time I had met them, each had, had their first hypnotherapy session with me.

 I was funding this, and funds were getting low.
 The chorus of folk telling me to ‘stop and think what I was doing’ grew louder and included some people I thought would have been more supportive.